 The Child and Family Studies concentration provides an opportunity for students to examine development from infancy through late adulthood by the integration of theory and practice.
 There is a focus on the individual and individuals in a family context.
 This course of study supports students who wish to work in applied settings with children and families after graduation, as well as those who wish to continue to graduate study.

-To complete both the child and family studies track, and the psychology major the following courses are required:
+To complete both the child and family studies concentration, and the psychology major, the following courses are required:

 - PS 101 — Introduction to Psychology

 - PS 301/PS301L — Experimental Design and Analysis (with lab)